SomeWeekendReading/someweekendreading.github.io/_posts/2022-02-23-pessimism-and-optimism.md

 I can't make up stuff this weird.
 And I'm _good_ at weird.

 The fact that I have to reach this far to find something funny is symptomatic of just how dark the times are.
-We're being taken down by people who are not just violent racists, but who are _this stupid,_ too.
+We're being taken down by people who are not just violently authoritarian racists, but who are _this stupid,_ too.

 And we haven't even _started_ in on climate change, which may kill billions in the